Envío gratuito en pedidos superiores a 100 dólares.

 Prefolds And Covers

-Prefolds and covers represent the traditional style of cloth diapers.
-Prefolds are rectangular pieces of fabric folded to fit your baby, while covers are waterproof shells that hold the prefold in place.
+Prefolds and covers are the traditional style of cloth diapers.
+Prefolds are rectangular pieces of fabric that you fold to fit your baby, and covers are waterproof shells that hold the prefold in place.

-This system allows washing the absorbent prefold separately from the cover.
+With this system, you can wash the absorbent prefold separately from the cover.
 Prefolds dry faster than all-in-ones and pocket nappies.
-Covers can be reused multiple times before washing if not soiled.
+You can reuse covers several times before washing if they are not soiled.

 Component Description Advantage